An Org Psych Professor’s Guide to Leading Remote Teams During the Pandemic

 - Leverage employee strengths.

 Strengths refer to innate capacities of thinking and behaving, wherein the individual almost effortlessly achieves optimal performance.
 Employees experience greater enjoyment and achieve higher performance at work when they are able to utilize their unique strengths.
 When organizations focus on employee strengths rather than fixing weaknesses, employee engagement levels can reach as high as 73% compared to 9% in organizations where employees do not get to utilize what they do best on a regular basis (Rath and Conchie, 2008).
 Engaging leaders ensure that all team members know each other’s strengths and are able to leverage these in meaningful ways.
 They strive to find the “best fit” between each employee’s strengths and their goals, assignments, and opportunities.
-Being able to use one’s strengths enhances self-efficacy that helps employees to thrive during difficult times.
+Being able to use one’s strengths enhances self-efficacy that helps remote workforce to thrive during difficult times.

 - Use effective and collaborative Performance Management practices.

 Performance management refers to the continuous cycle of setting work objectives collaboratively with employees, clarifying performance expectations, and providing frequent feedback, coaching, and other resources to support high performance at the individual and team levels.
-Leaders who excel in performance management have more engaged, productive, and creative employees compared to those with ineffective performance leaders.
+Leaders who excel in remote management and performance management have more engaged, productive, and creative employees compared to those with ineffective performance leaders.

 - Be Inclusive.